-- 145 to match the common framework of the hydrological models, weather forecasts is are aggregated at a daily time step starting at 6 EST (12 UTC).
-The ECMWF raw forecasts is are provided on a regular grid with a 0.5° horizontal resolution (N200 Gaussian grid), which is too coarse for this application, especially for the smallest catchments.
-To ensure to have that several representative grid points are situated within the each catchment boundaries, meteorological forecasts is are downscaled to a 0.1° - 150 resolution during data retrieval by using bilinear interpolation (e.g. Gaborit et al., 2013).
-Also, the interpolation allows to take into account the contribution of the grid points that are close but not directly situated within catchment boundaries and thus allows for a better description of theeach catchments' meteorological conditions.
-As the rainfall-runoff models are lumped, a single representative point forecast is obtained for each MEPS member by averaging the downscalled grid points situated within the catchment boundaries. - 155 situated within the catchinent boundaries.
+- 145 to match the common framework of the hydrological models, weather forecasts are aggregated at a daily time step starting at 6 EST (12 UTC).
+The ECMWF raw forecasts are provided on a regular grid with a 0.5° horizontal resolution (N200 Gaussian grid), which is too coarse for this application, especially for the smallest catchments.
+To ensure that several representative grid points are situated within each catchment boundaries, meteorological forecasts are downscaled to a 0.1° resolution dur- - 150 ing data retrieval by using bilinear interpolation (e.g. Gaborit et al., 2013).
+Also, the interpolation allows to take into account the contribution of the grid points that are close but not directly situated within catchment boundaries and thus allows for a better description of each catchments' meteorological conditions.
+As the rainfall-runoff models are lumped, a single representative point forecast is obtained for each MEPS member by averaging the downscaled grid points situated within the catch- - 155 ment boundaries.

-The weather forecasts displays acceptable performance over the 20 selected catchments.
-In fact, in the initial group of 38 catchments, 18 displayed unsatisfactory performances so they where withdrawn from the experiment from the beginning, as pre-processing the meteorological inputs falls outside the scope of the project.
-When compared to the meteorological observations, rainfallprecipi-
+The weather forecasts display acceptable performance over the 20 selected catchments.
+In fact, in the initial group of 38 catchments, 18 displayed unsatisfactory performances so they were withdrawn from the experiment from the beginning, as pre-processing the meteorological inputs falls outside the scope of the project.
+When compared to the meteorological observations, precipitation and tem-

-- tation and temperature MCRPS over the 9 days (see sect.
-2.4) remain below 3 mm and 3°C respectively for selectedthe remaining 20 catchments.
-Other scores have been evaluated (Nash-Sutcliffe efficiency, root-mean-square error, mean absolute error, normalized root-mean-square error ratio) and are in agreement with the MCRPS values, confirming the exclusion of the aforementioned 18 - 165 catchments.
+160 the scope of the project.
+When compared to the meteorological observations, precipitation and temperature MCRPS over the 9 days (see sect.
+2.4) remain below 3 mm and 3°C respectively for the remaining 20 catchments.
+Other scores have been evaluated (Nash-Sutcliffe efficiency, root-meansquare error, mean absolute error, normalized root-mean-square error ratio) and are in agreement with the MCRPS values, confirming the exclusion of the aforementioned 18 catchments.